UWStout/VirtualFieldTripStudy/infoPages/04-WaterTreatment.md

     - '1W01_WaterTreat_Mechanical'
     - '1W02_WaterTreat_Chemical'
 ---
-Water that comes in from the city must be treated before it enters the boiler system or it could damage the pipes and equipment.
+Just like a private home, water that comes in from the city needs some treatment.
+Private homes may utilize a water softener and a whole-home filter to remove contaminants and improve taste.
+In the heating plant, the water must be treated before it enters the boiler system or it could damage the pipes and equipment.